L-Strobel/jointAnalysisCharging/README.md

 # Get started:

 1. Install the package.
-Run:
+Run (from here):
     ```
     pip install -e .
     ```

 2. Install Gurobi and obtain a licence (https://www.gurobi.com/)

-3. Run the model: see *example.ipynb*
+3. Run the model: see *example.ipynb* (requires JupyterLab)